Barhoumi-Nawres/Yocto/README.md

 ${CC} : compiler (for example , gcc) defines by  Yocto.
 ${CFLAGS} : option of  compilation (optimisations, architecture cible, etc.).
 ${LDFLAGS} : options of  linker to generate compatible binaries.
+##
+- recipe for hello.c simple code (fetch source from file /tasks :do-compile ()and do-install()
+- recipe for QT/C++  aplication (fetch source from git with the HTTPS  protocol /tasks :do -install () and using inherit qmake to compile the application